leeqwind/PESignAnalyzer/README.md

 # PESignAnalyzer

-This program is used to get signature information from PE files which signed by a/some embedded code signature certificate(s).
-Supporting multi-signed &amp; cert-chain.
-Runned on Windows Vista+ OS platform.
+This program is used to get signature information from PE files which signed by a/some embedded code signature certificate(s) on Windows.
+Supporting multi-signed file info and certificates chain.
+Runned on Windows Vista, Windows 7, or later OS platform.

 This code uses `CryptoAPIs` to parse the signature and certificate data from specified file, including .exe, .cat(catalog file), .dll, .sys, etc.